dcrossleyau/speculations/workflow/folio-workflow-engine.md

 A workflow can be seen as defining a state machine with a start state, a desired end state, and a set of transitions between states which can result in arriving at the end state.

 Considering it in these terms may help us to think more clearly about what kind of state needs to be represented and where it is best maintained.
-Most fundamental here is the question of how much state we want to centralise within the workflow instance itself, and how much can reside in the affected objects (items, instances, etc).
+Most fundamental here is the question of how much state we want to centralise within the workflow instance itself, and how much can reside in the affected objects (items, instances, etc.).

 In practical terms, the entire FOLIO database contains state (as all databases do).
 This is far too much state to model coherently, and we will be interested in the transitions between possible states of only a small part of this.